 The aim of the online Masters of Arts in Criminal Justice program is to broaden the perspective of those already in the Criminal Justice profession or those seeking a mastery of the major works and theories of criminology, policing, corrections, judicial studies, quantitative research methods and policy analysis.
 The courses provide a general survey of the field, covering research methods, causes of crime and analyses of the police, courts and the correctional system.

-Students must pass the two Qualifying Exams before enrolling in Policy Analysis in Criminal Justice.
-To complete a Criminal Justice Specialization
+Students must pass two Qualifying Exams before enrolling in Policy Analysis in Criminal Justice to complete a specialization in Criminal Justice.

 The specialization lists provided are not intended to be exhaustive.
 The program director has discretion to substitute other courses to satisfy the specialization requirement.
 Students should consult with the program director before taking a course for specialization credit when that course is not on the specialization list.
 Dual specializations are permissible if the student has fulfilled the requirements of both specializations, but the same elective may not be used for two specializations.

 To be considered for admission, students must meet the following requirements: